How Setpoint Diet Can Improve Your Health

 Research shows fruits, vegetables, and grains do not contain nearly as many nutrients as they once did.
 Most experts attribute this to industrialized farming practices.

-For more than 60 years, researchers have known the practices used to increase crop yields — such as irrigation and fertilization — also decreases the mineral content of those plants.
+For more than 60 years, researchers have known the practices used to increase crop yields — such as irrigation and fertilization — also decrease the mineral content of those plants.
 The longer industrialized farming has been practiced, the more severe the mineral depletion has become.

 The mineral depletion caused by industrialized farming practices affects all fruits and vegetables, even if you purchase fresh, minimally processed, or even organic ones.
 Despite such mineral depletion, you can obtain all the nutrients you need by following the setpoint diet recommendation to consume at least 10 servings of non-starchy vegetables per day.

-How SANE Setpoint Diet Improves Health
+How SANE Setpoint Diet improves health

-The setpoint diet emphasizes whole foods that are as close to their natural states as possible.
+The Setpoint Diet emphasizes whole foods that are as close to their natural states as possible.
 For instance, choose unprocessed or minimally processed vegetables, fresh or frozen.
 If frozen, make sure it does not contain any added sodium, sugars, and chemicals.
 If you are purchasing a cut of meat, choose one you could have hunted yourself, minimally processed.
 Grass-fed beef.
 Free-range chicken.
 Wild-caught fish.

 At the same time, the setpoint diet reduces or eliminates ultra-processed foods, refined carbs, and added sugars.
 This, alone, will help improve your health.
 But there’s more.
 Research shows the food groups on the setpoint diet help heal hormones, trigger fat-burning hormones, lower setpoint weight, and provide the nutrients your cells need to function properly.

-What to Eat on the SANE Setpoint Diet
+What to eat on the SANE Setpoint Diet

 10+ servings per day